edoardob90/dayone-to-obsidian/README.md

 - Run ``poetry install``
 - Run ``poetry run python import.py path/to/folder``

-You can also run **withour Poetry**: you can simply create a virtual environment and run `pip install -r requirements.txt` since the script requires only a couple of packages not in Python standard library.
+You can also run **without Poetry**: you can simply create a virtual environment and run `pip install -r requirements.txt` since the script requires only a couple of packages not in Python standard library.

 ## Day One version
 This script works with journals exported from DayOne, version **7.16** (build 1421) as of September, 21st 2022.